RachaelInnes/deep-learning-challenge/README.md

 I conducted four deep nerual network training models in an attempt to reach 75% accuracy in predicting success of funding for applicants.
 In all models I adopted the following:

--Activation function: The ReLU activation function is used in the hidden layers to introduce non-linearity.
+Activation function: The ReLU activation function is used in the hidden layers to introduce non-linearity.
 -Output layer: The outer layer utilised the Sigmoid activation function with a single (1) neuron.
 -Neurons: In all models I reduced the number of neurons with each hidden layer.
 -The model saved weights every 5 epoch, this is to monitor the training progress.